strvcom/ios-networking/Sources/Networking/Documentation.docc/Documentation.md

 )
 ```

 2. Using custom response provider by conforming to ``ResponseProviding``.
+An example of a custom provider is ``MockResponseProvider``, which can be used for UI tests to interact with mocked data saved through "EndpointRequestStorageProcessor".
+To utilize them, simply move the stored session folder into the Asset catalogue.

 ```swift
 init(
     responseProvider: ResponseProviding,